awat0045/FIT2004-notes/README.md

 # FIT2004 exam notes
 These are notes I have taken whilst revising the FIT2004 course notes.
-Large parts are directly taken from the course notes, however a lot of it is also re-written into terms I find easier to understand.
+Large parts (specifically the pseudocode) are directly taken from the course notes (developed by Daniel Anderson and edited by Nathan Companez and Rafael Dowsley), however a lot of it is also re-written into terms I find easier to understand.

 by [Alex Watkins](https://github.com/awat0045)